kellhus/munkres-study-notes/README.md

 git push
 ```

-If the remote repository has been updated by someone else while you were working on your local copy, you will need to do the following instead:
+If the remote repository has been updated by someone else while you were working on your local copy, you will need to do the following instead (barring exceptional circumstances such as conflicting commits).
+This will take care of fetching the remote changes and merging them with your local changes -- so, if the remote repository has a solution to an exercise, and your local copy has a solution to another exercise, then `git pull` should take care of that and update your local copy to have both solutions.

 ```
 git add .